 navigate to the following path

-3. Double-click the Start DWORD key on the right pane, as shown below.
+3. Double-click the Start DWORD key on the right pane.

 double click on the Start DWORD

-4. Enter 4 on the Value Data field and click the OK button on the pop-up.
+4. Enter 4 in the Value Data field and click OK.

 enter 4 on the Value Data field

-If you wish to enable the USB Ports again, repeat the steps and set 3 on the Value Data field in Step 4.
-This will help the USB Port again on your PC.
+If you wish to enable the USB Ports again, repeat the steps and set 3 on the Value Data field in Step 4.enter 3 on the Value Data field

 3. Disable USB Ports via the Local Group Policy Editor